linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 4. To restore to the original direction, click the right button to exit; to use the current direction,  press **Ctrl**+ **S** to save it.

 #### Multiple Screen Settings
 Expand your desktop by multiple screens!
-Use VGA/HDMI/EDP cable to connect your computer to other display devices.
+Use VGA/HDMI/EDP cable to connect your computer to other display devices such as monitor, projector and so on.
+When the computer is connected to another display device, **Multiple Displays** will appear.

 1. On the homepage of Control Center, click ![display_normal](icon/display_normal.svg).
-2. Click **Multiple Displays**.
-3. Select a display mode:
+2. In **Multiple Displays**, select a display mode:
     - **Duplicate**: display the same image on other screens.
     - **Extend**: expand the desktop across the screens.
     - **Customize**: customize the display settings for multiple screens.